ds-civic-data/nomadic-herders/Code/Error___Else.md

   rename(Date = date)
 ```

-### Distribution of messages sent in messages with correct area code but never hear back over time
+### Distribution of messages sent in messages with correct area code and correct format but never hear back over time

 ``` r
 bb <- In %>%